Syncfusion AI Assistant

 </div>

-To use the resourceUrl and documentPath locally with the PDF Viewer, follow these instructions.
+The documentPath property specifies the PDF document to load in the viewer.
+To use the resourceUrl and documentPath with locally available PDF documents and resources, follow these instructions.

 Run the application